 The Skeena is the second largest river in British Columbia flowing through the community of Terrace before making her way through the stunning coastal mountains and old growth forest for about 120km on her way to meet the Pacific Ocean.
 People from all over the world flock here to fish her waters.
 The Skeena hosts some of the largest and biggest runs of wild steelhead and salmon in the world.
-Salmon over 100lbs. and steelhead over 40lbs. have been taken from her waters.

 The Kitimat River is another famous river located about 70km south east of Terrace.
 This river boasts some of the best spring steelhead fishing that northern B.C. has to offer.
 These fish are usually chrome bright and fight like no other.